mitchallen/react-login-theme-grey/README.md

 App.defaultProps = {
   submitMessage: 'submitting ...',
-  succcessMessage: 'You are logged in!'
+  successMessage: 'You are logged in!'
 }

 App.propTypes = {